husicj/poisson-reconstruction/README.md

 This project is currently in a partially incomplete state.

-(Tested with Python 3.11.3 on the most current version of Arch Linux.)
+(Tested with Python 3.11.3 on the most current version of Arch Linux as of the date of this commit.)

 ## Requirements